torvalds/linux/Documentation/iio/adxl345.rst

 sensor into sleep mode when inactivity is detected, reducing power consumption to the sub-12.5 Hz rate.

+The inactivity time is configurable between 1 and 255 seconds.
+In addition to inactivity detection, the sensor also supports free-fall detection, which, from the IIO perspective, is treated as a fall in magnitude across all axes.
+In sensor terms, free-fall is defined using an inactivity period ranging from 0.000 to 1.000 seconds.

+The driver behaves as follows:
+* If the configured inactivity period is 1 second or more, the driver uses the sensor's inactivity register.
+This allows the event to be linked with activity detection, use auto-sleep, and be either AC- or DC-coupled.

+* If the inactivity period is less than 1 second, the event is treated as plain inactivity or free-fall detection.
+In this case, auto-sleep and coupling (AC/DC) are not applied.

+* If an inactivity time of 0 seconds is configured, the driver selects a heuristically determined default period (greater than 1 second) to optimize power consumption.
+This also uses the inactivity register.

+Note: According to the datasheet, the optimal ODR for detecting activity, or inactivity (or when operating with the free-fall register) should fall within the range of 12.5 Hz to 400 Hz.
+The recommended free-fall threshold is between 300 mg and 600 mg (register values 0x05 to 0x09).

 In DC-coupled mode, the current acceleration magnitude is directly compared to the values in the THRESH_ACT and THRESH_INACT registers to determine activity or inactivity.
 In contrast, AC-coupled activity detection uses the acceleration